-With that in mind, here are the six styles trending hard this summer and the essential tips from leading brands to ensure you eye up the right ones for your face shape.
+With that in mind, here are the six styles trending hard, and the essential tips from leading brands to ensure you eye up the right ones for your face shape.

-Before delving into this season’s slickest shades, you’ll need a grasp of which frames your mug will show off well.
-For this, we tapped the expert knowledge of Bhavisha Parmar from eyewear retailer Sunglass Hut who knows everything that’s worth knowing about matching your sunglasses to what mother nature gave you.
+Before delving into this season’s slickest shades, you’ll need a grasp of which pair of shades your mug will show off well.
+For this, we tapped the expert knowledge of Bhavisha Parmar from eyewear retailer Sunglass Hut who knows everything worth knowing about matching your sunglasses to what mother nature gave you.

 Sunglasses For A Round Face

-“The key features of a circular face are soft curves, a rounded jaw-line and similar length and width.
-Angular sunglasses will add definition to this face shape, deep colours will minimise fullness and gradient lenses will help to elongate the face.
+“The key features of a circular face are similar length and width, soft features and a rounded jaw-line.
+Angular sunglasses will add definition to this face shape, while deep colours will minimise fullness and gradient lenses will help to elongate the face.
 Tortoiseshell and warm caramels are good colours.
-Thicker frames with wide temples also suit round faces, but this face shape should always stay clear of round sunglasses.”
+Thicker frames with wide temples also suit round faces because they add width, but this face shape should always stay clear of round sunglasses.”

 Sunglasses For A Heart-Shaped Face

 “Heart-shaped faces have a broad forehead and cheekbones with a tapered chin.
-Look for thin, light metal or clear plastic sunglasses that have broader bottom halves – such as angular or aviator shapes – to balance the width of the chin.
-Avoid dark colours, as they tend to cut up the line of the face.”
+To counteract this, look for thin, light metal or clear plastic sunglasses that have broader bottom halves such as angular or aviator shapes to balance the width of the chin.
+Avoid dark colours like black, as they tend to cut up the line of the face.”